(CNN) — Don't let anyone boss you around about bourbon.

 The stylish hotel bar and Urban Bourbon Trail spot serves more than 120 Kentucky bourbons in flights, single pours and artisan cocktails.

 House-smoked Southern barbecue dishes, raw oysters and a bar stocked with more than 160 bourbons satisfy guests at Doc Crow's, located on the stretch of downtown Main Street once known as Whiskey Row.

 This Bourbon Trail stop offers 2-ounce pours or ¾-ounce tastes of all spirits on the menu.
-Barnes is a fan of the tasting option.
+Eaves is a fan of the tasting option.

 "Just a nip so that you can taste it out before you decide whether you want to order a full drink, or maybe you're just curious about trying something that's really expensive," she says.

 Tastes for bourbons are typically $3 to $5 but can go up to $14 for the rarer options like Pappy Van Winkle 23 year.